 Facilities for self-studying

-You can find several smaller or bigger rooms for self-studying all over the campuses.
+You can find several smaller or bigger rooms for independent studying all over the campuses.
 They will be introduced to you during the first days of the studies.

 There is a student cafeteria in every campus.
 University students can buy meals at discounted prices in those restaurants.
 Compensation cards are given to new students in the beginning of their studies.